 To request a foreign language interpreter, please make a request in one (1) of the ways listed below in yellow.

-Once the request is received, a BMV employee will be in contact to set up a branch location and date to take the knowledge exam.
 The BMV does not provide applicants with a foreign language interpreter; this service must be arranged by the applicant.
 Also, the interpreter must be willing to sign an affidavit after the test is completed stating the interpreter gave no unauthorized assistance to the applicant.

 Email a Written Request To